-deluxe Specifying this option enables us to use mincho with two weights (medium and bold), gothic with three weights (medium, bold and heavy), and rounded gothic1.
-The heavy weight of gothic can be used by "changing the family" \gtebfamily.
+deluxe Use mincho with two weights (medium and bold), gothic with three weights (medium, bold and heavy), and rounded gothic1.
+The heavy weight of gothic can be used by "changing the family" \gtebfamily, or \textgteb{...}.
 This is because fontspec package can handle only medium (\mdseries) and bold (\bfseries).